Efficient Evaluation of LLM Performance with Statistical Guarantees: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets}\;\;\; Using the HuggingFace \texttt{datasets} API, we collect per-question 0/1 outcomes for $4.4$K models from the Open LLM Leaderboard \cite{open-llm-leaderboard-v2, myrzakhan2024open}.
+\textbf{Datasets}\;\;\; Using the HuggingFace \texttt{datasets} API, we collect per-question 0/1 outcomes for $4.4$K models from the Open LLM Leaderboard \citep{open-llm-leaderboard-v2, myrzakhan2024open}.
 Each model is evaluated on $21.6$K questions across six datasets, which we aggregate into two suites: (a) MMLU-Pro with $12$K questions; and (b) BBH+GPQA+IFEval+MATH+MuSR with $9.5$K questions.
 Full dataset citations are in Appendix \ref{appendix:experimental-details}.
-We release our compiled and curated datasets to support future research.
+We release our compiled datasets to support future research.
+We focus on these suites because they provide large, reusable model-by-unit outcome matrices; interactive agent benchmarks with task-level success outcomes are natural targets for FAQ/PAI, but running them at comparable scale would require substantially greater evaluation infrastructure.

 \textbf{Historical splits and missingness}\;\;\; For each suite, we sort models by release date, take the first $2.2$K as historical $H$ and the next $2.2$K as new test models.
 We induce missingness in $H$ by selecting $n_{\text{full-obs}}$ fully-observed rows uniformly at random, and independently masking each remaining entry with probability $1 - p_{\text{obs}}$ (i.e., MCAR: missing completely at random).
-Exact settings are in Appendix \ref{appendix:experimental-details}.
+Details are in Appendix \ref{appendix:experimental-details}.